OSHChip/OSHChip_CMSIS_DAP_V1.0_Docs/README.md

 The original design files are Eagle format.
 OSHChip_CMSIS_DAP_V1.0 is almost identical, but has no jumper wires, uses USB mini-B rather than USB micro-B connector (probably a mistake.
-I'll cange it on the next version to micro-B) and most importantly, OSHChip_CMSIS_DAP_V1.0 makes the USB-to-Serial interface available.
+I'll change it on the next version to micro-B) and most importantly, OSHChip_CMSIS_DAP_V1.0 makes the USB-to-Serial interface available.
 As shown below, OSHChip_CMSIS_DAP_V1.0 is designed with Altium.